 Louie’s exuberance and astonishing dance moves steal practically every scene as he leaps, twirls and pirouettes across the stage.
 He has perfect comic timing and is an all-round incredible entertainer.
 The only criticism is the loss of a few words to his speedy dialogue, hindered ever so slightly by his unique lisp, but even this is given a panto-twist as Buttons demands a towel to deal with the flying spittle.

 Louie’s dance technique proves he has “still got it”.
 His whole body is expressive, every movement precise and quite simply fabulous and his fouetté turns (turning fast on one leg with the other whipping out to the side) would put dancers half his age to shame.

 And what of Prince Charming?
 Our handsome prince is played by Andrew Derbyshire, no stranger to treading the boards in huge shows, from We Will Rock You to Joseph and the Amazing Technicolor Dreamcoat.
-Prince Charming is an accomplished leading man, joining Cinders for a duet (Wherever You Will Go) which showcases both performers’ voices and His Royal Highness in particular is a bit of a charmer on the dance floor.
+Prince Charming is an accomplished leading man, joining Cinders for a duet (‘Wherever You Will Go’) that showcases both performers’ voices and His Royal Highness in particular is a bit of a charmer on the dance floor.

 The ensemble cast of dancers perform a varied mix of dance styles, from jazz and ballet to ballroom and some folk-inspired partner work – and Louie and co. even break into a frenetic bout of Gangnam style at one point.